Get To Know 'Skaters For Skater' Founder Nuka Lachman

 I don't think there's just one mission.
-For me it's about helping to the fullest extent, to really stay connected to the origin of skateboarding, and the most beautiful things that skateboarding can teach you about.
-What I think distinguishes Skaters For Skaters is that we provide communities with the best aftercare.
-I, myself, live with them for a while.
-I know their stories and I care about them with every vein in my body.
+For me, it's about helping to the fullest extent, to stay connected to the origin of skateboarding and the most beautiful things that skateboarding can teach you.
+What distinguishes Skaters For Skaters is that we provide communities with the best aftercare.
+I, myself, have lived with them for a while.
+I know their stories and care about them with every vein in my body.

-What we strive for, it’s not there yet but I am working on it, are enough opportunities and equal opportunities.
+What we strive for is not there yet, but I am working on it; there are enough opportunities and equal opportunities.
 Educational programs and life coaching are definitely on my agenda.
-I want to use skateboarding as a tool for building communities in Morocco and to help people find their purpose in life.
+In addition, I want to use skateboarding to build communities in Morocco and help people find their purpose in life.

 What is your daily routine being the founder of Skaters For Skaters?

 There is no daily routine in my life.
-Besides checking the weather forecast, checking the surf forecast, checking the chart of the tides, and checking in on friends who might need a listening ear – I do what I got to do.
-I make appointments, collect ideas for the foundation, do hours of research and most of it is impulsive.
+Besides checking the weather forecast, the surf forecast, the tides' chart, and checking in on friends who might need a listening ear, I do what I have to do.
+I make appointments, collect ideas for the foundation, and do hours of research, most of which is impulsive.